CCChenhao997/House-BEKE/README.md

 - [x] ERNIE 1.0
 - [x] RoBERTa
-- [ ] Pretraining with QA data in the real estate field
+- [ ] Pre-training with QA data in the real estate field

 #### Data processing